 This is so easy to make and quite cheap to make.
 The flavours are amazing.
 The tortillas transform into a sort of 'pasta' feel, they are so good, I can't believe they taste the way they do.

 And the salsa, OMG, this salsa is delicious.
 Honestly I could eat the whole bowl of salsa myself.
+I always make an extra salsa without avocado for my daughter as she doesn't like avocado.

-Now may baking dish was slightly larger than the one stated below, so I only got three layers and it worked perfectly fine.
+Now my baking dish was slightly larger than the one stated below, so I only got three layers and it worked perfectly fine.
 If your dish is larger, just place 1/3 of the mince mixture and bean mixture on each layer.

 Anyway this is such a great dish to make if you are on a budget, need a quick dinner idea and you love Mexican flavours.
 We love it, hope you do to.